-The very rare Side Part American Girl could have the low-or high-color face, and had a glamorous full side-parted hair style!
-These were marketed in Japan with a brighter pink vinyl, and in the U.S. with the "regular" vinyl.
+The very rare 1965 Side-Part American Girl usually had the low-color face, and had a glamorous full side-parted hair style!
+Some high-color mint Ash Blondes have shown up, and I own a high-color brownette!
+SPAG's were marketed in Japan with a brighter pink vinyl and high-color paint.

 A Midnight Brunette Side Part AG, Low Color face.
 (She is not the "Japanese" version but the "tan-tone" American Girl.)

 Sometimes a Tan-Tone Side-Part AG had a high-color face, most often with Ash Blonde hair.
 Here is a Cinnamon Brownette Hi-Color gal!
 I have actually seen only this one, although others may exist.
 This one insisted on wearing the also-rare "AtelierFest".